 AHA has created the AHA Student Website at www. heart. org/ eccstudent, which allows students and Instructors access to the online PALS Precourse Self-Assessment tool.
 To access the AHA Student Website, students need an access code, which is provided on page ii of the PALS Provider Manual.

-You must complete the online portion of this program and present a completion certificate in order to take the classroom portion of this program.
-Students without a completion certificate and current PALS certification will NOT be permitted to stay for the class.
+You must complete the self-assessment tool online to take the classroom portion of this program.
+Students who do not bring proof of completing the self-assessment tool and current PALS certification will NOT be permitted to stay for the class.